 Federal, state and local agencies prepare thoroughly in advance of such launches to ensure their readiness to respond in case of an accident.

-For this reason, REAC/TS will send at least one health physicist and one physician to Kennedy Space Center next summer to be on-site support in the case of a radiation emergency, explained REAC/TS Health Physicist Mark Jenkins, PhD, CSP.
+For this reason, REAC/TS will send one health physicist and one physician to Kennedy Space Center next summer to be on-site support in the case of a radiation emergency, explained REAC/TS Health Physicist Mark Jenkins, PhD, CSP.

 “Since there are radioactive materials involved, our role is to support the education and outreach for the medical assets and emergency planners in and around Kennedy Space Center,” said Jenkins.